brix-ag/camunda-connector-utils/README.md

 ## 1.4

+- Support new `tooltip` feature for properties and groups: on `@PropertyDefinition` for properties (tooltips for groups for choices can also be defined there) and for groups in general on `@TemplateDefinition` or on `@PropertyGroup`.
+- Support new `openByDefault` feature for groups
+- Support new `isActive` feature for conditions
 - Added `@PropertyGroup` annotation to be able to split classes by groups (or anything, groups is just intended and most convenient):
   - Fields annotated with that property have to have a setter starting with "set" (will be found automatically by the `Deserializer`)
   - All properties in that field's class are loaded